Families of Association Schemes on Triples from Two-Transitive Groups: Introduction

-To aid in the study of ASTs, we extend the work in \cite{mesner_association_1990} by obtaining the sizes and third valencies $n_i^{(3)}$ of the ASTs obtained from the two-transitive permutation groups.
-Specifically, we obtain these parameters for the ASTs obtained from the actions of the symmetric group $S_n$, the alternating group $A_n$, some subgroups of the affine group $A\Gamma L(k,n)$, some subgroups of the projective group $P\Gamma L(k,n)$, the projective unitary groups $PGU(3,q)$ and $PSU(3,q)$, the symplectic groups $Sp(2k,2)$, the Suzuki groups $Sz(2^{2k+1})$, the Ree groups $Ree(3^{2k+1})$, and the sporadic two-transitive groups.
-We accomplish this by determining the orbits of the groups' two-point stabilizers.
-Indeed, the number of nontrivial relations of an AST obtained from a two-transitive group is equal to the number of orbits of a two-point stabilizer while the values of the $n_i^{(3)}$ are the sizes of these orbits.
-In principle, this also allows one to obtain the first and second valencies $n_i^{(1)}$ and $n_i^{(2)}$.
-Furthermore, by determining which elements of the underlying space can be sent to one another through certain members of the acting group, we generalize some of the results in \cite{mesner_association_1990} regarding the intersection numbers of ASTs obtained from $PSL(2,n)$ and $AGL(1,n)$ to the intersection numbers of ASTs from some subgroups of $P\Gamma L(k,n)$ and $A \Gamma L(k,n)$.
-Through GAP 4.11.1, we also determine the intersection numbers of the ASTs obtained from the sporadic two-transitive groups.
-In particular, the ASTs from these projective and sporadic groups are commutative.
+To further the study of ASTs, we extend the work in \cite{mesner_association_1990} by obtaining the sizes and third valencies of the ASTs obtained from the two-transitive permutation groups.
+These are given in Theorem \ref{main1}.

+\begin{thm} The third valencies and number of relations of the ASTs obtained from the symmetric groups $S_k$, the projective semilinear groups $P\Gamma L(k,n)$, the projective special linear groups $PSL(2,n)$, the Suzuki groups $Sz(2^{2k+1})$, the Ree groups $Ree(3^{2k+1})$, the affine semilinear groups $A\Gamma L(k,n)$, the projective unitary groups $PGU(3,n)$, the symplectic groups $Sp(2k,2)$, and the sporadic two-transitive groups are given in Table \ref{tab:thirdvalencies_and_sizes}. \end{thm}

+Theorem \ref{main1} is obtained by determining the orbits of the groups' two-point stabilizers.
+Indeed, the number of nontrivial relations of an AST obtained from a two-transitive group is equal to the number of orbits of a two-point stabilizer while the third valencies are the sizes of these orbits.

+Furthermore, by determining which elements of the underlying space can be sent to one another through certain elements of the acting group, we extend some of the results in \cite{mesner_association_1990} regarding the intersection numbers of ASTs obtained from $PSL(2,n)$ and $AGL(1,n)$ to the intersection numbers of ASTs obtained from $P\Gamma L(k,n)$ and $A \Gamma L(k,n)$.
+Additionally, we complete the intersection numbers of ASTs from $PSL(2,n)$ which were partially obtained in \cite{mesner_association_1990}.
+Through GAP 4.11.1 \cite{GAP4}, we also determine the intersection numbers of the ASTs obtained from the sporadic two-transitive groups.
+These intersection numbers correct some errors in \cite{mesner_association_1990} and are given in Theorem \ref{main2}.

+\begin{thm} The intersection numbers of the ASTs obtained from the affine semilinear groups $A\Gamma L(k,n)$, the projective groups $P\Gamma L(k,n)$ and $PSL(2,n)$, and the sporadic two-transitive groups are given in Tables \ref{tab:pgaml} to \ref{tab:CO}. \end{thm}